Amazon Peacock Bass Fishing - Brazil

 • Roundtrip floatplane flights between Manaus and camp

-• All meals at fishing destination, including wine, beer, and hard liquor.
+• All beverages at Camp, including wine, beer, hard liquor, and bottled water

-and mid-action TFO rods, Shimano reels, and all lures except jigs.
+mid-action TFO rods, Shimano reels, and all lures except jigs

 • Fishing license

-• Upon request, our 65-page eBook Fly-Fishing for Peacock Bass
+• Our 65-page eBook Fly-Fishing for Peacock Bass

 by Larry and Guy Schoenborn